RESOStandards/transport/web-api-core.md

 <br />

 # Section 7: License
-This document is covered by the [RESO EULA](https://www.reso.org/eula/).
+This document is covered by the [RESO End User License Agreement (EULA)](https://www.reso.org/eula/).

+This End User License Agreement (the "EULA") is entered into by and between the Real Estate Standards Organization ("RESO") and the person or entity ("End User") that is downloading or otherwise obtaining the product associated with this EULA ("RESO Product").
+This EULA governs End Users use of the RESO Product and End User agrees to the terms of this EULA by downloading or otherwise obtaining or using the RESO Product.

 Please [contact RESO](mailto:info@reso.org) if you have any questions.